Muthoni Drummer Queen: Career

-Muthoni Ndonga is a musical artist, but along with her successes in music, she found time to create an international music festival in 2008 called Blankets and Wine.
+Mūthoni Ndonga is a musical artist, but along with her successes in music, she found time to create an international music festival in 2008 called Blankets and Wine.
 Blankets and Wine is a music festival whose main agenda is highlighting less popular, and non-mainstream musicians in Africa.
 It started off being held in Nairobi, the capital of Kenya, but then became expanded by reoccurring in places such as Kenya, Uganda, and Rwanda.
 A sister festival was also created in 2017 called Africa Nouveau.
 Africa Nouveau is a 3-day festival similar to the Blankets and Wine but it focuses on Pan-Africanism through its creators and not just underground talent in Africa.

 Blankets and Wine provides vendors who sell different products such as clothing, food, and more.
 The areas for these fairs within the festival are called Blanket Soko and Onja Onja.
 Blanket Soko promotes fashion, photography, art, jewelry, tattoos, and more.
 Onja Onja is where versatile food vendors come and sell their food, whether it's vegan, vegetarian, or based on any other dietary preferences or needs.

-In 2021, Muthoni joined Spotify Equal Music Programme.
+In 2021, Mūthoni joined Spotify Equal Music Programme.

 Awards

-Muthoni Ndonga, has won many awards throughout her musical career.
+Mūthoni Ndonga, has won many awards throughout her musical career.
 The first award that Ndonga won was the "Urban Demo-tape Clinic" (2014).
 Followed by the "Most Stylish Female Artiste of the Year" at the Abryanz Style and Fashion Awards (2019).
 She also won the Swiss Live Talent Urban in the same year.
 In the year of 2020, Ndonga won the "Best Act, Romandie" award as well.
 Ndonga was also nominated for the "Best New Artist" at the East African MTV music awards.